OLIMEX/NB-IoT/SOFTWARE/AT_restore_tool/README.md

 where SN and IMEI numbers are written on the top of Quectel BC66 chip.

-Notice that the repair script uses auto-detect, so make sure you have only one peripheral using CH340 convertor for the USB connection.
+Notice that the repair script has auto-detect, so make sure you have only one peripheral using CH340 connected to the computer.

 ####################################################